kbr19-thu/kbr19-thu.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Medical Image Processing
-  - Computer Vision
+  - Computer Vision (Especially Low-level Problems)
-  - AI for Healthcare & Science
+  - Other Applications of Deep Learning
-  # - Deep Learning
+  # - AI for Healthcare & Science
   # - Artificial Intelligence
   # - Disaster Prevention and Mitigation